 Criminal Possession of a Firearm

-Can the government define mere possession of a firearm as a crime?
+Can the government define possession of a firearm as a crime?
 Yes.
-But what is firearm possession?
+But when can firearm possession be a crime?
 This page is about gun possession – what it is, and how they prove it.

 Whether you are “guilty” of a firearm possession crime depends on all the facts and circumstances.
 So, what factors are important?